deep-gabani/pdf_cracker/README.md

     -sc
 ```

-5. Cracking a pdf with password of length 4 with letters, digits, special characters and whitespaces.
+6. Cracking a pdf with password of length 4 with lower case letters, digits, special characters and whitespaces.
 ```
 python3 . \
     -i assets/7.pdf \